 stcli security whitelist add --ips <Veeam NFS Data IP>

 To verify backup proxy settings, use the following command:

 stcli security whitelist list

-Veeam Backup & Replication cannot back up VMs that have VMware vSphere or Cisco HyperFlex snapshots in the DirectNFS mode.
+Veeam Backup & Replication cannot back up VMs using DirectNFS mode if they have a VMware vSphere or Cisco HyperFlex snapshots present prior to backup.
 This limitation does not apply to Backup from Storage Snapshot over NFS.